GuzlejM/Keepthinking/README.md

 - Hosted by Vercel
 - Pictures are used from unsplash.com

-I decided to use this technologies because i was working with them the most in recent projects and are fun.
+I decided to use this technologies because I was working with them the most in the recent projects

 I have been following instructions in the email: